Shawon5030/History-Of-All-Programming-Language-/Python.md

 The major academic conference on Python is PyCon.
 There are also special Python mentoring programs, such as PyLadies.

 API documentation generators
+Tools that can generate documentation for Python API include pydoc (available as part of the standard library); Sphinx; and Pdoc and its forks, Doxygen and Graphviz.[191]